verhovsky/books-futures-explained/src/6_future_example.md

 }
 ```

-Inn all the examples here I've chose to comment the code extensively.
-I find it
+In all the examples you'll see in this chapter I've chosen to comment the code
-easier to follow that way than dividing if up into many paragraphs.
+extensively.
+I find it easier to follow along that way so I'll not repeat myself

-We'll see more about the `Waker` in the next paragraph, but just look at it like
-a _trait object_ similar to the one we constructed  in the first chapter.
+here and focus only on some important aspects that might need further explanation.

+Now that you've read so much about `Generators` and `Pin` already this should
+be rather easy to understand. `Future` is a state machine, every `await` point
+is a `yield` point.
+We could borrow data across `await` points and we meet the
+exact same challenges as we do when borrowing across `yield` points.

 > `Context` is just a wrapper around the `Waker`.
 At the time of writing this
 book it's nothing more.
 In the future it might be possible that the `Context`
 object will do more than just wrapping a `Future` so having this extra
 abstraction gives some flexibility.

-You'll notice how we use `Pin` here to pin the future when we poll it.

-Now that you've read so much about `Generators` and `Pin` already this should
-be rather easy to understand. `Future` is a state machine, every `await` point
-is a `yield` point.
-We could borrow data across `await` points and we meet the
-exact same challenges as we do when borrowing across `yield` points.

-As we explained in the [chapter about generators](./3_generators_pin.md), we use
+As explained in the [chapter about generators](./3_generators_pin.md), we use
 `Pin` and the guarantees that give us to allow `Futures` to have self
 references.

 ## The `Future` implementation

-In Rust we call an interruptible task a `Future`.
-Futures has a well defined interface, which means they can be used across the entire ecosystem.
-We can chain
+Futures has a well defined interface, which means they can be used across the
+entire ecosystem.

-these `Futures` so that once a "leaf future" is ready we'll perform a set of
+We can chain these `Futures` so that once a **leaf-future** is
-operations.

-These chained operations can spawn new leaf futures themselves.
+ready we'll perform a set of operations until either the task is finished or we
+reach yet another **leaf-future** which we'll wait for and yield control to the
+scheduler.

 **Our Future implementation looks like this:**